 The USA has benefited from lighter regulation around Light Sport Aircraft that has made recreational flying more affordable and accessible.
 Even though training and medical requirements have been lowered, statistics show that there is still a satisfactory level of safety.
 In addition, the LSA category has been implemented in such a way that it does not create a divide between PPL SEP pilots and those flying LSA (or what would be deemed ultralights in Europe).
 So all in all, well done FAA. (interesting video on LSA safety from Avweb)

 New EU rules for Ultralights up to 600 kg introduced in 2020 are well overdue and will benefit the growth of the Ultralight category.
-By doing this though, EASA has drawn a very big line in the sand between PPL SEP aircraft and Ultralights which in practice means pilots will probably end up choosing to fly either Ultralights OR SEP aircraft.
+By doing this though, EASA has drawn a very big line in the sand between PPL SEP aircraft and Ultralights which in practice means pilots will probably end up choosing to fly either Ultralights or SEP aircraft.
+Fortunately at least now the Ultralight hours can be used to renew a SEP rating.

 The EASA process for certifying LSA aircraft is still too cumbersome and costly for manufacturers given the small number of planes they produced.
 More needs to be done to remove this barrier and make certification affordable so that more pilots can enjoy cheaper recreational flying.